ydahal1/ydahal1/jokes.md

-How come the stadium got hot after the game?
-Because all of the fans left.
+Did you hear about the Mexican train killer?
+He had loco motives

 [
-Wed May 21 00:28:42 UTC 2025
+Thu May 22 00:27:55 UTC 2025
  ]